 At Basis, we wanted to put the science to the test and really see what happens in real-time to your body when you’re following a prolonged fast.
-So I volunteered to be the guinea pig by spending last week doing a 3-day water fast and tracking my vitals in real-time with Basis to see the impact it has on my body.
+So our founder George volunteered to be the guinea pig by spending last week doing a 3-day water fast and tracking his vitals in real-time with Basis and a continuous glucose monitor to see the impact it has on his body.

-For data sharing purposes, I also did a pre- and post-fast blood panel.
-You can see a table with the biomarkers I tested for at the top of this post.
-I've also provided body composition data because I'm sure most people think of fasting for weight loss purposes.
+For data sharing purposes, he also did a pre- and post-fast blood panel.
+You can see a table with the tested biomarkers below.
+He also provided body composition data because most people think of fasting for weight loss purposes.

-Disclaimer: Speak with your doctor before undertaking any type of fasting with or without Basis.
+Disclaimer: Speak with your doctor before undertaking any type of fasting.
 Your doctor will advise you if any pre-existing condition or abnormalities in your biomarkers could create complications.